 - (b) A statement that the directors have reviewed the effectiveness of the risk management system and commenting on the adequacy thereof.
-Please see the 2015 Annual Report of GT Capital Holdings, Inc. - (c) Period covered by the review.
+The CRO shall draft the risk management system and thereafter, the same shall be reviewed and approved by the Audit Committee.
+Its effectiveness shall be reviewed periodically by Internal Audit once established. - (c) Period covered by the review.
 The Company's Risk Management Policy is newly established.
 As such, the reviews have yet to commence. - (d) How often the risk management system is reviewed and the directors' criteria for assessing its effectiveness.
 To be determined by the CRO. - (e) Where no review was conducted during the year, an explanation why not.
 The development of an Enterprise Risk Management (ERM) framework by the independent accounting firm is in process.
 As such, no review has been made.